-If you have been reading Japan travel articles or top-10 lists, you’d know Donki’s socks frequently appear as star souvenirs.
+About the socks, if you have ever read Japan travel listicles or top-10 lists, you’d know Donki’s socks frequently appear as star souvenirs.
 The selection in the Singaporean store is smaller than, say, that at the Dotonbori branch.
 Marginally more expensive too.
 Still, I think they are a great buy.
 Probably make for great festive gifts for kids as well.

-By the way, so I’ve read, the name “Don Don Donki” was decided on because there’s already a restaurant in Singapore named Don Quijote.
+So I’ve read, the name “Don Don Donki” was chosen because there’s already a restaurant in Singapore named Don Quijote.
 This Singaporean name actually confused me a little over the week, as I always think of the chain by its Japanese name.
-It’s great that other write-ups have clarified.
+It’s great that many other write-ups have clarified.

 I have a new favourite hangout in town!

 Yakuza screengrabs belong to, ta da, Sega!

 This post is also my “subtle” statement about brand placements in video games.
 Hear, hear, retailers.
-You can gain really devoted fans this way.
+You gain really devoted fans this way.